Welcome to the New Year in Malaga and a whole new series of monthly posts on events. This one rounds up what’s on in Malaga in January.

 Malaga Theatre Festival

-Malaga celebrates the 38th edition of the Theatre Festival in 2 acts this year, the first between 8 January and 4 February and the second during May.
+Malaga celebrates the 39th edition of the Theatre Festival in two ‘acts’: the first between 7 January and 6 February and the second from 1 to 11 May.
 A long list of plays and dance pieces come to the city at the Cervantes Theatre and Echegaray Theatre with a good dose of very famous Spanish actors.
 The majority of the works is in Spanish, but you’ll have the chance to see top class theatre and some big names on the stage.

 You can see the full programme for the Malaga Theatre Festival here.